Menesjärvi Half-Term Northern Lights Adventure

 Dinner will be served at the hotel tonight and afterwards, you may wish to head down to the lake one last time and search the skies for the Northern Lights.Included Meals: Breakfast, Lunch, Dinner

 Unfortunately, it is time for your half-term adventure to come to an end.
 You will be transferred to the airport early this morning for your return flights home; a boxed breakfast will be prepared for you.Included Meals: Breakfast

 When it comes to remote locations there are few that compare to Menesjärvi.
 Pristine and unspoiled, it is the perfect place for an Arctic family adventure in search of the Aurora.

-The hotel is split into two buildings with the main building housing the dining room and reception as well as some bedrooms whilst the annex, which is approximately 50 metres away, houses the majority of the bedrooms.
+The hotel is split into two buildings with the main building housing the dining room and reception as well as some bedroom.
+The annexe, which is approximately 50 metres away, houses the majority of the bedrooms.

 - There are saunas available in both buildings for guests to use free of charge

-- Free Wi-Fi is available throughout the main building and there is a PC available for guests to use
+- Free Wi-Fi is available throughout and there is a PC available

 - Most meals will be served in the hotel dining room.
-The buffet food served is simple and hearty, but in our experience it has always been delicious and ideal sustenance after a day’s adventuring
+The set evening meals are self-service and the food served is simple and hearty home cooking.
+In our experience, it has always been delicious and ideal sustenance after a day’s adventuring

 - A selection of games and books is also available but we find that most of our guests spend their time outdoors gazing at the skies or simply enjoying the snow